ibmresilient/resilient-community-apps/fn_exchange_online/README.md

   List any Requirements
 -->
 * Resilient platform >= `v35.0.0`
-* An Integration Server running:
+* If not using an App Host, an integration server running:
   *  `resilient_circuits>=31.0.0`
   *  `resilient_lib>=35.0.0`